Skip to main content

 Technical Analysis

 CVE-2025-13741 is a vulnerability classified under CWE-862 (Missing Authorization) affecting the WordPress plugin 'Schedule Post Changes With PublishPress Future: Unpublish, Delete, Change Status, Trash, Change Categories' in all versions up to and including 4.9.2.
-The root cause is a missing capability check in the getAuthors function, which is responsible for retrieving author information.
+The root cause is the absence of a proper capability check in the getAuthors function, which is responsible for retrieving author-related data.
 This flaw allows any authenticated user with at least Contributor-level privileges to access email addresses of all users who have the edit_posts capability, which typically includes Editors and Administrators.
-The vulnerability is exploitable remotely without user interaction and requires only low privileges, making it easier to exploit within compromised or multi-user WordPress environments.
-The CVSS v3.1 score is 4.3 (medium severity), reflecting limited impact confined to confidentiality with no effect on integrity or availability.
-No patches or fixes are currently linked, and no known exploits have been reported in the wild.
-The exposure of email addresses can facilitate targeted phishing, social engineering, or further attacks against privileged users.
-This vulnerability highlights the importance of proper authorization checks in WordPress plugins, especially those managing content publishing workflows.
+The vulnerability is exploitable remotely without user interaction, as it requires only authenticated access to the WordPress backend.
+The CVSS v3.1 base score is 4.3, reflecting a medium severity due to the limited scope of impact (confidentiality only) and the requirement for authenticated access.
+No integrity or availability impacts are noted.
+No patches or known exploits have been reported at the time of publication, but the exposure of email addresses can facilitate targeted phishing or social engineering attacks.
+The vulnerability affects a widely used WordPress plugin, which is popular among content management teams for scheduling and managing post statuses and categories.

 Potential Impact